mnellemann/hmci/README.md

 HMCi is a small utility to fetch metrics from one or more HMC's and push those to an InfluxDB time-series database.

+*This project is in no way associated with, supported or endorsed by, International Business Machines Corporation (IBM).*

 ![screenshot](https://bitbucket.org/mnellemann/hmci/downloads/HMCi.png)

 ## Usage Instructions